dariocravero/vips-process/README.md

 resized image.
 It will give you an image of full width but with height starting at 25px and finishing at 175px.
 Here's a graphical example:

+If the cropping area is outside of the boundaries of the current image `crop` will throw an Exception.
+If you would like it to silently ignore that issue and return the image as it came use `crop!` instead.

 ### Quality

 Changes quality of the image (if supported by the file format)